 - You have no treatment

 You then start a new cycle of treatment.
-You might also have fluids into your bloodstream for a few hours before and after each cisplatin treatment.
+You also have fluids into your bloodstream for a few hours before and after each cisplatin treatment.
 The extra fluids help to protect your kidneys.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.